bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

  version = "1.0"
 ```

-Trivial commit, switch to my fork of `rust-bitcoin` so that I can make changes if necessary.
+Trivial commit, switch to [my fork of rust-bitcoin][rust-bitcoin-taproot-testing] so that I can make changes if necessary.

 ```
 $ git show 0446b16